Skip to main content

 Bowes was appointed Assistant Dean of Students at NW Missouri State in 1957, Director of Men’s Residence Halls at the University of Colorado in 1960, and Dean of Students at General Beadle State College in 1962.
 He became Administrative Assistant to the President in 1964.

-In March of 1967 Bowes was appointed acting President, and named President two months later.
-During his tenure the four residence halls: the Trojan Center, the Mundt Library, the Tyrrell Physical Plant, and the Trojan Field facilities were planned and constructed.
-Kennedy Hall, East Hall, and the former Community Hospital now known as Heston Hall Administration Building were renovated.
+In March of 1967 Bowes was appointed acting President and named President two months later, becoming the nation's youngest college president at 31.
+During his tenure the Trojan Center, the Karl Mundt Library, the Tyrrell Physical Plant, and the Trojan Field facilities were planned and constructed.
+Kennedy Hall, East Hall, and Heston Hall were renovated.
 Funds were also appropriated for the construction of the Ruth C. Haberger Science Center.

-It came as a shock when the new State Commissioner of Higher Education Dr. Richard Gibb announced his Master plan for South Dakota included the recommendation to close Dakota State College or at least that it be converted to a junior college.
-President Bowes led a vigorous fight for the life of DSC with the strong support of the faculty, student body, alumni, community, and state legislators.
-This effort prevailed.
-Bowes and local leaders also successfully opposed legislation to make Dakota State a branch of South Dakota State University.
+When the new State Commissioner of Higher Education Dr. Richard Gibb announced in his Master plan for South Dakota the recommendation to close Dakota State College in 1970, President Bowes successfully protested for DSC with the support of faculty, students, alumni, community, and state legislators.
+Bowes and local leaders also successfully opposed legislation to make DSC a branch of South Dakota State University.

 Dr. Bowes left DSC in August of 1971 to become President of the University of Southern Colorado in Pueblo.